neelsmith/digitalmyth/docs/julia/index.md

 # Julia notes and review

-- a Pluto notebook reviewing the "[nouns and verbs](./julia-nouns-verbs.html)" of the Julia language
+1. a Pluto notebook reviewing the "[nouns and verbs](./julia-nouns-verbs.html)" of the Julia language
+2. a Pluto notebook reviewing collections of data